siyuan-note/plugin-sample-vite-svelte/README.md

 ## Use Github Action

-The github action is included in this sample, you can use it to publish your new realse to marketplace automatically:
+The github action is included in this sample and can build and publish a GitHub release automatically.

-1. In your repo setting page `https://github.com/OWNER/REPO/settings/actions`, down to **Workflow Permissions** and open the configuration like this:
+1. In your repository, open `Settings` > `Actions` > `General`.
+Under **Workflow permissions**, select **Read and write permissions** and save the setting.
+This repository setting allows the workflow's `GITHUB_TOKEN` to create or update releases.
+The workflow also declares the required `contents: write` permission in `.github/workflows/release.yml`.

     ![](asset/action.png)

-2. Push a tag in the format `v*` and github will automatically create a new release with new bulit package.zip
+2. Update the `version` fields in `package.json` and `plugin.json`, then push a tag in the format `v*` with the same version, for example:

-3. By default, it will only publish a pre-release, if you don't think this is necessary, change the settings in release.yml
+    ```bash
+    git tag v0.4.1
+    git push origin v0.4.1
+    ```

+    The workflow removes the `v` prefix and verifies that the tag version matches both JSON files before checking, building, or publishing.

+3. The current workflow creates a regular release (`prerelease: false`).
+Pre-release publishing remains supported: set `prerelease: true` in `.github/workflows/release.yml` when a tag should create a pre-release.

     ```yaml
     - name: Release
       uses: ncipollo/release-action@v1
-        with.
+      with:
         allowUpdates: true
         artifactErrorsFailBuild: true
         artifacts: 'package.zip'
         token: ${{ secrets.GITHUB_TOKEN }}
-            prerelease: true # change this to false
+        prerelease: false # set to true for a pre-release
     ```